 Andrew Neitzke, Ph.D., Harvard, 2005.
 Supersymmetric quantum field theory, string theory, enumerative geometry, hyperkahler geometry

 Hee Oh, Ph.D., Yale, 1997.
 Satter Prize.
 Homogeneous dynamics, discrete subgroups of Lie groups, Kleinian groups, hyperbolic geometry, and the resulting applications of number theory.

 Vladimir Rokhlin, Ph.D., Rice, 1983.
 National Academy of Sciences.
 Numerical scattering theory, elliptic partial differential equations, numerical solution of integral equations.

 Van Vu, Ph.D., Yale, 1998.
 Polya Prize.
 Fulkerson Prize.
-Additive number theory, analysis and combinatorics, probability, and random matrices.
+Combinatorics, probability, additive number theory, data science.

 Gregg Zuckerman, Ph.D., Princeton, 1975.
-Representation theory, applications of Lie theory, mathematical physics.
+(Emeritus) Representation theory, applications of Lie theory, mathematical physics.